-In this time of tight budgets mainly due to declining membership, local and state organizations are continually looking for ways to reduce operating costs.
-From time to time, one area that may be placed under consideration for savings is the main vehicle a union uses to communicate with its members, the union publication.
+In this time of tight budgets, local and state organizations are continually looking for ways to reduce operating costs.
+From time to time, one area that may be placed under consideration for savings is the union publication.

 While there are ways to lower the costs associated with publishing a newsletter, organizations should carefully think about the possible consequences before proceeding to either discontinue or reduce the frequency of how often the paper is published.